-Creating a global content hub to accelerate global-to-local execution
+Redesigning a global content hub to enable global-to-local execution

 The why

-In this case, we helped a client turn a poorly understood centralized hub into a service-led global content engine that could help markets move faster, use content more effectively, and scale customer engagement across regions.
+In this project, we helped a client turn a poor performing centralized hub into a service-led global content engine that could help markets move faster, use content more effectively, and scale customer engagement across regions.

 The challenge

-The client had an existing centralized content hub that had delivered value in some markets, but it was not set up to scale.
-Its purpose was unclear, roles were ambiguous, and markets did not understand what the hub was there to do, or how to get value out of it.
-The service scope had expanded too far, governance was difficult to navigate, delivery times were high, and satisfaction was low.
+The client had an existing centralized content hub that had delivered value in some markets, but it was not set up to scale and user satisfaction was low.
+Its purpose was unclear, roles were ambiguous, and markets did not understand what the content hub was there to do, or how to get value out of it.
+The service scope had expanded too far, governance was difficult to navigate, and delivery times were high.
 That created friction at the exact point where global support needed to enable local execution.

 At the same time, demand for digital content was rising.
 Markets needed faster access to reusable assets, localisation support, execution capabilities, and analytics.
-This resulted in markets using local 3rd party vendors instead of the centralized content hub, resulting in poor uniformity across markets, and high costs.
+This resulted in markets using local 3rd party vendors instead of the centralized content hub, directly diluting the business case and entire purpose of the content hub.

 Outcome